influxdata/telegraf/plugins/inputs/mdstat/README.md

-# MDADM Input Plugin
+# mdstat Input Plugin

-The mdadm plugin gathers statistics about any Linux MD RAID arrays configured on the host by reading /proc/mdstat.
+The mdstat plugin gathers statistics about any Linux MD RAID arrays configured on the host by reading /proc/mdstat.
 For a full list of available fields see the /proc/mdstat section of the [proc man page](http://man7.org/linux/man-pages/man5/proc.5.html).
 For a better idea of what each field represents, see the